 Because TDF lawsuits have only recently begun to be filed and are still gathering evidence, none of them have ended with a publicly-disclosed settlement, yet.
 However, if the claims against Gilead are true, the payout of these settlements could be substantial.

 The earliest batch of TDF lawsuits against Gilead were filed in mid-May, 2018.4 A class action TDF lawsuit was filed on the same day, representing Truvada victims who lived in California.5 Because of the complexity of these claims, it will likely be years before enough evidence has been gathered for settlement negotiations to even begin.

-To add to the complexity of these Truvada lawsuits, there are potentially thousands of people who have been hurt across the country by Gilead's alleged conduct.
-All of these victims are likely to have suffered similar injuries.
-As a result, all of the potential lawsuits that they could file would benefit from consolidation into multidistrict litigation, or MDL out of the Northern District of California (federal court).
+To add to the complexity of these Truvada lawsuits, there are potentially thousands of people who have been hurt across the country by Gilead’s alleged conduct.
+Since all of these victims have suffered similar injuries, the lawsuits have been consolidated into a multidistrict litigation, or MDL out of the Northern District of California (federal court).
 An MDL is where similar lawsuits are joined together to expedite litigation and a settlement.
 It is called In Re.
 Tenofovir Disoproxil Fumarate Products Liability Litigation, MDL 2881.

 4.2.
 Likelihood of a significant payout in TDF lawsuits

 TDF lawsuits are still in their preliminary stages.
 However, if they prove to be successful, it does seem like there will be a significant payout, considering the nature of the claims against Gilead and the huge amounts of money that Gilead’s TDF drugs have made.